Ramnarayan511/threejs-ai/README.md

 ![3D Website](https://i.ibb.co/Krk39Cf/Thumbnali.png)

 ## Introduction
 Many large corporations already use 3D graphics to showcase their products.
-Learn how to build your own ThreeJS 3D product website and infuse it with the power of artificial intelligence!
+Learning how to build our own ThreeJS 3D product website and infuse it with the power of artificial intelligence!

 Techstacks Used:
 - ThreeJS - a powerful 3D graphics library for rendering and animating the 3D model